 What do you need to do as an employer?

-As an employer, you’re required by law to pay superannuation to help your staff save for their retirement.
+As an employer, you’re required by law to pay superannuation to eligible staff to help them save for their retirement.
 But what does that actually entail?

 What is the Super Guarantee?